COMP3220-G12/Community-Centre-Locations/README.md

 One application implemented in this repository is asking the user to enter a location (latitude and longitude) and finding the nearest community centres (5km or less).\
 The distance calculated is the straight-line distance between the pairs of latitude and longitude points.
 A list of the nearest community centres is then displayed to the user.\
-The documentation repository for this project can be found at http://www.noor112.myweb.cs.uwindsor.ca/community-centres-dataset/
+The documentation repository for this project can be found at: http://www.noor112.myweb.cs.uwindsor.ca/community-centres-dataset/